kgeographer/linking-linked-places/README.md

 Topotime (v0.2 tt-geojson)
 ==========================

-A pragmatic JSON data format, D3 timeline layout, and functions for representing and computing over complex temporal phenomena.
+Topotime is a pragmatic JSON data format, D3 timeline layout, and functions for representing and computing over complex temporal phenomena.
+Topotime v0.2 turns sharply from v0.1, by extending the data model to include space and time co-equally, and by altering essential parts of the data format to mimic GeoJSON-LD.
 It is under active development, and forks, comments, suggestions, and reasonably polite brickbats are welcome.
-Its instigators were Karl Grossner [(kgeographer)](https://github.com/kgeographer) and Elijah Meeks [(emeeks)](https://github.com/emeeks).

-Topotime currently permits the representation of:
+Like GeoJSON and GeoJSON-LD, Topotime represents collections of geographic features.
+It differs from those formats in a few respects:
+* Features are typed, as essentially spatial things (Place) or temporal things (Period).
+Many geographic features are "event-like"
+* All Features have one or more spatial-temporal Context, consisting of a Geometry, a Timespan, or both

 * Singular, multipart, cyclical, and duration-defined _timespans_ in _periods_ (**tSpan** in **Period**).
 A Period can be any discrete temporal thing, e.g. an historical period, an event, or a lifespan (of a person, group, country).
 * The tSpan elements _start_ (**s**), _latest start_ (**ls**), _earliest end_ (**ee**), _end_ (**e**) can be ISO-8601 (YYYY-MM-DD, YYYY-MM or YYYY), or pointers to other tSpans or their individual elements.
 For example, **>23.s** stands for '_after the start of Period 23 in this collection_.'